alexjbuck/airplan/README.md

 Play around, you can't break anything, and hopefully you find this app useful!

-Please provide feedback to JARVIS at [alexander.j.buck@navy.mil](mailto:alexander.j.buck@navy.mil) by clicking the green "Feedback" button in the menu.
+Please provide feedback to Jarvis at [alexander.j.buck@navy.mil](mailto:alexander.j.buck@navy.mil) by clicking the green "Feedback" button in the menu.